Santa Maria Joint Custody Attorney

-more so when children are involved.
-California courts generally favor
+so when children are involved.
+California courts generally favor joint

-28+ years reach their goals.
-We have provided effective legal counsel
+30+ years reach their goals.
+We have provided effective legal counsel for those facing

-the process and protecting their rights.
-When you are facing a contested
+and protecting their rights.
+When you are facing contested custody during

 In all decisions involving child custody, California courts are tasked